Privatisation of London bus services: Break-up of London Buses

-On 1 April 1989 London Buses was divided into 12 business units, in preparation for sell-off.
+On 1 April 1989, London Buses was divided into 12 business units in preparation for being individually sold off.
 The companies were created along geographic lines, with all but Westlink having routes running into Central London.
 The division names and a small graphic device were added to the buses, in white.
 An exception to this was the Westlink unit, which received a new livery altogether.
 Some of the names chosen were drawn from the pre London Transport era, namely London General Omnibus Company and London United Tramways.

 The separate business units created were: